wangzlab/Strain_ID_FL16S/README.md

 The detailed usage for the script is as follows:

-1. Ensure blastn and Rscript is in your system path.
+1. Ensure blastn (NCBI-blast) and Rscript is in your system path.

-2. Make sure perl module Getopt::Long is install.
+2. Make sure perl module Getopt::Long is installed.

    $ cpanm Getopt::Long